 How to Interview Architects?
 With over 400 projects under our belt, we’ve been through the interview process more than 800 times.
 Yes, sometimes the interview occurs at the end of a tough day and the potential customer (or me) is tired and not on their game, but sometimes it seems like there’s no planning or […]

 Designing and building a house or building takes a while.
 Figure a year often more.
 For an addition deduct about 30%.
 Why does it take so long?
 Because there is a lot that goes into it.
 For simplicity we organize this in 3 basic parts, with sub-headings.
-In summary: The 1st phase (Due diligence and […]
+In summary: a.
+2-6 months to design and […]

 Getting through the finish line of a construction project can be difficult.
 Transgressions may have happened during the project , and the window to “settle the score” may seem to be vanishing.
 Owners, builders, subcontractors and architects may double-down and gird for confrontation.
 This is usually a poor strategy for project completion.
 Construction projects have […]